chen1223/recipe-angular-laravel/README.md

 ## Description

-A self-learning recipe website that allows users to upload and share recipes with each other.
+A recipe sharing website that allows users to upload and share recipes with each other.

 ## Motivation